slerman12/Help-me/2-Opposing-views.md

 >
 > However, perhaps there is a better alternative for those needs, in (1) treating them, rather than drugs, and (2) in self-treating them, rather than janitors.
 No drug-captivity-induced date-accident needed.
 >
-> But I'm sure she's thankful for your services.
+> But I'm sure she's thankful for your services (that's not sarcasm — hospital-provided outpatient housing is the most-medical thing they ever did).

 I propose a new branch of medicine called intimacy healing, one with an ontology like as follows: communications as a subset of intimacy healing, intimacy healing as a subset of medicine, with overlaps but distinction from sex work.